 Address: 71 West 35th Street

 There is no Super Bowl party without chicken wings and beer!
-Each Super Bowl Sunday, Americans drink about 1.2 billion liters of beer and eat 1.3 billion chicken wings.
+Each Super Bowl Sunday, Americans drink about 325 million gallons of beer and eat 1.3 billion chicken wings.
 On top of that, there’s popcorn, chips and any comfort food you can dream of.
 The only day on which Americans eat more is Thanksgiving!

-- The much sought-after sterling silver Lombardi Trophy is made by Tiffany & Co.
-It weighs 3 kilos, measures 55 cm and is worth $25k.
+The much sought-after sterling silver Lombardi Trophy is made by Tiffany & Co.
+It weighs 7 pounds, measures 22 inches and is worth $25k.

 - Commercials during the Super Bowl are most viewed and therefore the most expensive ones.
 The cost of a 30-second spot is about $5 million.
 Quite insane, isn’t it?